jekylltools/jekyll-random-redirect/README.md

 # Jekyll Random Redirect

-Jekyll page that redirects to a random post using Javascript.
+Jekyll page that redirects to a random post using Javascript with fall back to a meta refresh redirect.
+Fully compatible with Github Pages.

 ## Usage